AliReza7222/Snake/README.md

 # Snake
 this project is a game .
-game's name is snake that tow snake in game and snake's should eat fruit's color red and if accident with block or other snake or to yourself you lost in game.
+game's name is snake .
+two snake is in game and snakes' should eat fruits color red and if accident with block or other snake or to yourself you losing in game.